evolvingstuff/vdw2/content/posts/poor-bone-health-is-a-robust-dementia-risk-factor-both-associated-with-low-vitamin-d.md

 ---

-#### See vitaminDWiki: <a href="/posts/dementia-is-associated-with-low-vitamin-d-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Dementia is associated with low vitamin D - many studies">Dementia is associated with low vitamin D - many studies</a>
+#### See VitaminDWiki: <a href="/posts/dementia-is-associated-with-low-vitamin-d-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Dementia is associated with low vitamin D - many studies">Dementia is associated with low vitamin D - many studies</a>